Real Estate Intelligence Series | Module 1 of 6

 The first impression with the owner decides the exclusive mandate

 When an owner asks "How fast will you sell my house?", every agent answers with a vague range.
 But the owner does not compare ranges - he compares persuasiveness.
-Whoever delivers a data-based forecast ("For your property in this location, with these features, in the current market: 34 days ±9") wins the mandate.
+Whoever delivers a data-based forecast ("For your property in this location, with these features, in the current market: 34 days, mean error 14 days") wins the mandate.

 The data for it already exists: your sales history of recent years, listing attributes, listing durations, price developments.
 The only thing missing: nobody connects them into a forecast.